 Kunisaki Peninsula is an isolated mountainous region deep in rural Kyushu, the southernmost of Japan’s four main islands.
-It is known as sacred place where ascetic Buddhist monks trained to attain spiritual enlightenment.
+It is known as a sacred place where ascetic Buddhist monks train to attain spiritual enlightenment.

 As a result, you will find Fudo Myo-o carved in cliffs and rocks in river and also stone statues of Nio around the area.

 * Fudo Myo-o: The Wisdom King Acala who is the guardian of Buddhism and one of the five Wisdom kings.
-He carries devil-subduing sword in right hand, holds rope in left hand and is seated on rock.
+He carries a devil-subduing sword in his right hand, and holds a rope in his left hand and is seated on rock.

 * Nio: Statues of two wrath-filled and muscular guardians of the Buddha.
 Agyō, open-mouthed statues who is the symbol of overt violence and Ungyō.
 Symbolises latent strength, holding his mouth tightly shut.

 It is said that 80% of stone statues of Nio is found in Kunisaki Peninsula.
 Apart from status of Nio, thanks to unique local religious culture, you will also find various Buddhism statues in many different expressions, in anger, modesty, humour and so on.

 Kunisaki has been certified as Globally Important Agricultural Heritage Systems (GIAHS) for highly regarded integrated Forestry, Agriculture and Fisheries system.

 The region consisted of ridges and gorges and arable lands were limited.
 There was no land to create ponds and furthermore, low rainfall and volcanic soil made difficult to obtain enough water.

 Ancestors planted Kunugi, Sawtooth Oaks to collect water and build a connected system of Sawtooth Oak forests and multiple interlinked irrigation ponds.